 The Coach Representative shall be elected for a three-year term in Year 1, or until a successor is elected.
 The election of the Coach Representative shall be conducted via electronic vote and/or at a meeting called for that purpose by the Coach Representative, the Coaches Committee or the Board of Directors, and determined by a majority of the Coach Members in good standing present and voting or, failing that, at a time and place and in a manner designated by the Board of Directors.
 At least twenty (20) days’ written notice of the election shall be given to all clubs.

-.3 Committee Chairs/Coordinators/At-Large Board Members
+.3 At-Large Board Members

-The Safe Sport Chair shall be elected by the House of Delegates in Year 3.

-The Diversity, Equity & Inclusion Chair shall be elected by the House of Delegates in Year 3.

-B. The athlete-at-large Board members shall be elected at the same time and in the same manner as the Athlete Board Representatives.
+A. The athlete-at-large Board members shall be elected at the same time and in the same manner as the Athlete Board Representatives.

 6.3 ELIGIBILITY - Only Individual Members of USA Swimming in good standing with Middle Atlantic Swimming and USA Swimming shall be eligible to hold office and must maintain their eligibility throughout their term of office.